Esther Muinjangue: Education

 She further obtained her Masters in Social Work at the University of Pretoria.

-In December 2019, Esther Muinjangue obtained her PhD from the Stellenbosch University in South Africa.
 Esther was congratulated by her party people (NUDO) for obtaining her PhD.

-Professional Career

-Muinjangue joined the public sector in 1987 as social worker, and in 1996, she became a social work lecturer at the University of Namibia.

-Political Career

-The National Unity Democratic Organisation (NUDO) elected Muinjangue as its President –making her the first woman leader of a political party in Namibia.

 2019 Presidential election

 In the 2019 Namibian general election, Muinjangue ran as a presidential candidate, but only won 1.5% of the popular vote.
 However, NUDO won two seats in Parliament, so, as the leader of her party, she will sit in the National Assembly.